-WILLOW VERKERK is a core faculty member of PICT.
+WILLOW VERKERK is a philosophy scholar and author based in Vancouver, Canada.
 Her teaching and research interests are in continental philosophy, critical theory, feminist philosophy, and psychoanalysis.

 Willow has taught as an Associate Lecturer in Philosophy at St. Mary’s University, London (2017-18) and as Lecturer in Modern European Philosophy at Kingston University, London (2016-17).
 She received her Ph.D. and M.Phil. in Philosophy from the Catholic University of Leuven (Belgium) and her M.A. in Philosophy from Concordia University (Montreal).
 Willow is also a fiction writer whose short stories have appeared in online and printed literary magazines in Canada and Belgium.